 Thank you for your visit today to The Circumlocution Office.
 At the Circumlocution Office we look at the life and times of one of history’s great writers, Charles Dickens who lived from 1812 – 1870.

 Charles Dickens was an English writer and social critic.
-He is regarded as one of the greatest novelist of the Victorian period and the creator of some of the world’s most memorable fictional characters, such as:
+He is regarded as one of the greatest novelist of the Victorian Era and the creator of some of the world’s most memorable fictional characters and campaigner for social injustice.

 Even though he was born over two centuries ago, Dickens’s work transcends his time, language and culture.
 To this day, his work continue to inspire popular culture, including television, film, art and literature and he remains a massive contemporary influence throughout the world.

 - Finding in the lowest depth a deeper still.